UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1.6.
 Standard logic gates chips and circuits

 The world of digital electronic technologies is formidable and a huge industry.
 It is also a high-end research area.
-Here in this introductory CSD subject our aim is very simple, let us discover basic features of logic gates and programmable devices such as voltages and static power consumption.
+In this introductory CSD subject our aim is very simple: let us discover basic features of logic gates and programmable devices such as voltages, currents and static power consumption.
+Ahead in L2.4 we will discuss how to use output current for driving LED and other devices.
 Dynamic characteristics will be introduced at L4.3.

 1.6.1.
 Logic families